BrianPugh/belay/README.rst

 * Turn on an LED when you receive a notification.

 * Read a potentiometer to control system volume.

+If you have no need to run Python code on PC, then Belay is not for you.

 What Problems Does Belay Solve?